ThobesForBros/Wired-for-Perfection/perfectionism.md

 _MC enters his apartment and goes through the usual motions, changing into his sleepwear.
 He looks at his reflection in the bathroom mirror briefly, before turning away, almost too quickly.
 He walks to the bed and lays down, closing his eyes._

-_A flash of lightning briefly lights up the apartment room, exposing HADIDAH right next to MC sleeping body._
+_A flash of lightning briefly lights up the apartment room, exposing HADIDAH right next to MC's sleeping body._

 # Scene 8 | Wired for Perfection